DHSProgram/DHS-covariate-extraction/README.md

 ### Initial Setup

 1. Edit the base paths in [/Python/config.py](/Python/config.py) to the paths of the points, buffers, and rasters folders on your local machine.
 Save that file.
 2. Populate the [/raster/](/raster/) folder structure with the raster data that you would like to extract values from.
 Example folders were added as an attempt to help you figure out the data management.
+For more information about the data management see [the rasters section](#rasters)
 3. (If you are going to use ESRI ArcMap to make the buffers) Edit the paths in the [/dependency/buffer/buffer.py](/dependency/buffer/buffer.py) to reflect the paths to the mxd, shp, and buffers folders on your computer.
 4. You may want to delete the `.gitignore` files found throughout the folder structure to prevent a script from tripping.